Oncology Billing Services in Virginia

 Every VA payer has specific rules for oncology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Oncology Claims
+Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) Oncology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Virginia commercial oncology claims.
+Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) processes the largest share of Virginia commercial oncology claims.
 We know their VA specific fee schedules, prior authorization requirements for oncology procedures, and their appeal timelines when claims are denied.
 Correct HCPCS drug codes with exact dosage units.
 NDC numbers required by many payers.

-Virginia Medicaid routes oncology patients through 6 managed care plans: Anthem HealthKeepers, Aetna Better Health, Molina, and 3 more.
+Cardinal Care (unified Medicaid managed care brand since 2023) routes oncology patients through 5 managed care plans: Anthem HealthKeepers Plus, Aetna Better Health of Virginia, Humana Healthy Horizons of Virginia (new July 2025), and 2 more.
 Each MCO has its own oncology authorization and billing rules that we manage.

-Medicare (Palmetto GBA) Oncology Coverage
+Medicare (Palmetto GBA (Jurisdiction M)) Oncology Coverage

 Denial Prevention for Virginia Oncology